pulsar-edit/bracket-matcher/README.md

 ```

 #### Scoped settings
-In addition to the global settings, you are also able to add scope-specific modifications to Atom in your `config.cson`.
+In addition to the global settings, you are also able to add scope-specific modifications to Pulsar in your `config.cson`.
 This is especially useful for editor rule changes specific to each language.
 Scope-specific settings override package defaults _and_ global settings.
 Example:
 ```cson
 ".rust.source":